 It is a well-known fact that freshers will face tons of the most different challenges and problems at college.

-Does your child sometimes pay someone to do homework for him/her?
+Does your child sometimes pay someone to do homework for them?

 That is a good sign, as the student finds a solution to the bothering issue on his own.

-As a parent, you can assist the child to review problem-solving strategies and concentrate attention on the process rather than the result.
+As a parent, you can assist the child in reviewing problem-solving strategies and concentrating attention on the process rather than the result.

 Teach your child to be courageous, wise, and cold-minded to help with their college life.

 Friendly conversations and discussions are the best ways to help your child set proper goals for the following year at college.

 Do not focus only on studying, but also take into account time for entertainment, hobby, and health.

 Encourage your child to make a checklist and follow it throughout the academic year.